aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 Hormone Replacement Therapy (HRT) looked like prior to the first RCT about it: large observational studies *consistently* showed that HRT was associated with fewer cardiovascular events (e.g. heart attacks, strokes).
 For example, the Nurses Health Study (NHS) [found](https://pubmed.ncbi.nlm.nih.gov/11119394/) that "the risk for major coronary events was lower among current users of hormone therapy, including short-term users, compared with never-users (relative risk, 0.61 [95% CI, 0.52 to 0.71])".
 The negative correlation of HRT with cardiovascular outcomes in NHS was even stronger than the slightly negative correlation of MMR with autism in the above study.
-Yet, when the Women's Health Initiative did the first Randomized Trial to reliably assess the causality, it was [found](https://jamanetwork.com/journals/jama/fullarticle/195120) to actually increase the risk of not only heart disease but also breast cancer:
+Yet, when the Women's Health Initiative (WHI) did the first Randomized Trial to reliably assess the causality, it was [found](https://jamanetwork.com/journals/jama/fullarticle/195120) to actually increase the risk of not only heart disease but also breast cancer:

 >  Estimated hazard ratios (HRs) (nominal 95% confidence intervals [CIs]) were as follows: Coronary Heart Disease, 1.29 (1.02-1.63) with 286 cases; breast cancer, 1.26 (1.00-1.59) with 290 cases; stroke, 1.41 (1.07-1.85) with 212 cases; Pumonary Embolism, 2.13 (1.39-3.25) with 101 cases